Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 As even huge corporations known for being user-friendly and also paired with insane budgets fail to do this all the time, I don't think that it is actually a feasible task.

+## No multi-floor/multi-map support

+**2024 Update**

+At this point, the whole topic is honestly just legacy content.<br/>
+I'm getting the feeling that most of the time it is being brought up, it is being brought up not because people actually were looking for information on it, but instead because they read about it on this page.

+TL;DR:<br/>
+1. There are strong technical reasons against it.
+2. There are strong logical reasons against it.
+3. Most importantly: There are also strong opinions against it.

+Multi-floor to me always seemed like a feature cooked up by product management in an effort to have another feature for sales purposes, without getting too costly on the hardware and development side.
+It always broke the core idea of having an autonomous cleaning thing you don't have to care about, because it can't be autonomous if you have to put it somewhere.
+Some people used it regardless.
+Some due to real budget concerns; others due to fictional ones.

+But that all was back when robots just came with a simple small and light-weight charging station.
+Nowadays, the docks are _huge_.
+They auto-empty.
+They house clean and dirty water.
+They can even be permanently hooked up to the water supply.
+And the robots also need them.
+They can't mop without the dock, because they regularly clean the mops during cleanup.

+There is just no way that a reasonable person will use a current- or even last-gen robot on multiple floors.
+Some will try, yes, but only to eventually discover that it makes no sense to move the giant heavy dock from floor to floor every single time.
+<br/><br/>

+Regardless, this actually doesn't have to be a "does it make sense?
+Does it not make sense?" discussion.
+Not only because we'd never see the end of it, as in the end it's just opinions, but because it never was a discussion.

+Instead, it always was:<br/>
+"I'm not going to do it and here's some insight into why that is."

+Not because I'd be obligated to explain myself, but because I'd like to give others the opportunity to understand the viewpoint.
+I'm not expecting people to agree with it; just to respect my boundaries and for that I'm doing all I can by being transparent in my thoughts about this.